dlang/DIPs/DIPs/DIP-1NNN-QFS.md

 ```

 It can be argued that this usage of the static and dynamic indexing operators is a form of abuse of operator overloading.
+If the changes proposed by this DIP are implemented, the community will decide if such code
+is considered abuse of operator overloading and therefore discuraged (in most cases) or if it becomes a pattern
+to solve this kind of problem.

 ## Alternatives